-The amount payable on the notes at maturity will depend on the performance of the S&P MidCap 400 Index.
-Accordingly, the notes will be treated as "contingent payment debt instruments" for United States federal income tax purposes subject to taxation under the "noncontingent bond method."
+The amount payable on the notes at maturity will depend on the performance of the DJIA^M. Accordingly, the notes will be treated as "contingent payment debt instruments" for United States federal income tax purposes subject to taxation under the "noncontingent bond method."
 As a result, the notes generally will be subject to the OID provisions of the Code and the Treasury regulations issued under the Code.
-Under applicable

-Treasury regulations, a United States Holder will be required to report OID or interest income based on a "comparable yield" and a "projected payment schedule," as described below, established by us for determining interest accruals and adjustments with respect to a note.
-A United States Holder which does not use the "comparable yield" and/or follow the "projected payment schedule" to calculate its OID and interest income on a note must timely disclose and justify the use of other estimates to the Internal Revenue Service, or "IRS."
+Under applicable Treasury regulations, a United States Holder will be required to report OID or interest income based on a "comparable yield" and a "projected payment schedule," as described below, established by us for determining interest accruals and adjustments with respect to a note.
+A United States Holder which does not use the "comparable yield" and/or follow the "projected payment schedule" to calculate its OID and interest income on a note must timely disclose and justify the use of other estimates to the IRS.

 A "comparable yield" with respect to a contingent payment debt instrument generally is the yield at which we could issue a fixed-rate debt instrument with terms similar to those of the contingent payment debt instrument (taking into account for this purpose the level of subordination, term, timing of payments, and general market conditions, but ignoring any adjustments for liquidity or the riskiness of the contingencies with respect to the debt instrument).
-For example, if a hedge is available, the comparable yield on the synthetic fixed-rate debt instrument that would result if the hedge is integrated with the contingent payment debt instrument.
-If a hedge is not available, but our similar fixed-rate debt instruments trade at a price that reflects a spread above a benchmark rate, the comparable yield is the sum of the value of the benchmark rate on the issue date and the spread.
 Notwithstanding the foregoing, a comparable yield must not be less than the applicable United States federal rate based on the overall maturity of the debt instrument.

-A "projected payment schedule" with respect to a contingent payment debt instrument is generally a series of expected payments the amount and timing of which would produce a yield to maturity on that debt instrument equal to the comparable yield.
-In the case of the notes, the "projected payment schedule" includes the principal amount, the estimated Supplemental Redemption Amount, and the amount of interest that will be paid to holders of the notes.
-The "comparable yield" and the "projected payment schedule" for each semi-annual period during the term of the notes may be obtained by contacting Bank of America Corporation, Corporate Treasury Division, NC1-007-07-06, 100 North Tryon Street, Charlotte, North Carolina 28255, Telephone (704) 386-5972.
-You should be aware that this information is not calculated or provided for any purposes other than the determination of a United States Holder's interest accruals and adjustments with respect to the notes.
+A "projected payment schedule" with respect to a contingent payment debt instrument generally is a series of expected payments the amount and timing of which would produce a yield to maturity on that debt instrument equal to the comparable yield.
+In the case of the notes, the "projected payment schedule" includes the principal amount, a projection of the Supplemental Redemption Amount, and the amount of interest that will be paid to holders of the notes.
+We have determined that the projected payment schedule for each \$1,000.00 principal amount of the notes will consist of (a) a series of semi-annual interest payments on the notes of [\$5.625 - \$8.125] each (for a total of [\$56.25 - \$81.25] during the term of the notes), (b) the payment on the maturity date of the principal amount of \$1,000.00, and (c) a projected Supplemental Redemption Amount equal to \$, for a total of \$.
+These payments represent a comparable yield on the notes equal to % per annum, compounded semi-annually.
+See "- Tax Accrual Table."
+You should be aware that this information is not calculated or provided for any purposes other than the determination of a United States Holder's interest accruals and adjustments with respect to the notes for United States federal income tax purposes.
 We make no representations regarding the actual payments on the notes, except with respect to the principal amount and the semi-annual interest payments.